meaningful insights are lurking beneath the water

 This work is about identifying the system & process faults in healthcare delivery that prevent care providers from doing their best job & allow for mistakes to be made.
 Reviewers must adopt a system perspective allowing them to understand the patient journey as a whole rather than scrutinizing individual actions.

 Deference to Expertise

-Deference to expertise means turning to those who know the work best, respecting their knowledge, and considering their input when reaching a decision or formulating a plan.
-This principle is directly carried into the review process by having a practising nurse and physician review each case.
+Deference to expertise means turning to those who know the work best, respecting their knowledge, and taking their input into consideration when reaching a decision or formulating a plan.
+This principle is directly carried into the review process by having a practicing nurse and physician review each case.

-MultiLens case discussions are held regularly during which audience members from various specialities & disciplines discuss reviewed cases.
+MultiLens case discussions are held regularly during which audience members from various specialties & disciplines discuss reviewed cases.
 During these meetings, reviewers present their cases followed by audience members discussing the issues identified by reviewers.
 Audience members must reach 100% agreement on whether or not the issues identified exist.
-The consensus then creates Opportunities for Improvement (OFIs).
+Consensus then creates Opportunities for Improvement (OFIs).